corda/corda/docs/source/running-a-node.rst

 2. Copy the generated directory structure to a remote machine using e.g. Secure Copy.

+3. Optionally, add database configuration settings if they weren't specified in the first step.

+   This step needs to be performed if the local machine doesn't have access to the remote database (a database couldn't be configured in the first step).
+   In each top level ``[NODE NAME]_node.conf`` configuration file add the database settings and copy the JDBC driver JAR (if required).
+   Edit the top level ``[NODE NAME]_node.conf`` files only and not the files (``node.conf``) inside the node subdirectories.

-3. Optionally, bootstrap the network on the remote machine.
+4. Optionally, bootstrap the network on the remote machine.

    This is optional step when a remote machine doesn't accept ``localhost`` addresses, or the generated nodes are configured to run on another host's IP address.